 Rabbi Abraham Joshua Hershel once said, “Much of what the Bible demands can be comprised in one word, Remember.”
 There are many times in this life when the trials we experience cloud our vision and cause us to forget who our God is and what He has done.
 We begin to doubt and question God, or even move on believing God either doesn’t care or simply doesn’t exist.
 It’s in these times that we must remember.

+During this Advent season, a time set aside to remember what Jesus has done and to anticipate His coming, may you be filled with memories.
 Our loving God is the one who has created, rescued and called us.
 Our sovereign God has walked us through the Red Sea and calmed the raging storms over Galilee.
-Our merciful God has sacrificed His Son’s life to have a relationship with us.
-Finally, each of us has stories where God has faithfully shown up and demonstrated his loving-kindness.
+Our merciful Savior sacrificed His life to have a relationship with us.
+Ultimately, each of us have stories where God has faithfully shown up and demonstrated his loving-kindness.
 This is the God we serve and who we must remember during times of hardship.

 - Spend time remembering who God is and all He has done in Scripture and throughout your life.
 Write them down, if possible.